 Using an embedding medium with a refractive index close to the refractive index of the plastic or the glass will interfere with the LED autofocus.
-In such cases, Molecular Devices recommends that you use the software-based autofocus.
+In such cases, we recommend that you use the software-based autofocus.
 See the CellReporterXpress Help or the CellReporterXpress User Guide for details.